Today's competitive workplace demands that you can influence a variety of situations and people and are effective at getting your ideas across.

 “People view me as calm and reserved.”

 “I tend to think before I speak.”

 Are you an introvert?
 Are you curious to know how you can increase your personal efficiency?
 Have a look at our full day training programme on www.eenwereldvanverschil.nu/en or contact us at firstname.lastname@example.org.

-Dr. Marijke van Dusseldorp (Mimicri training) works as a coach and trainer with specific focus on personal development and effectiveness of introverted professionals.
+About Dr. Marijke van Dusseldorp (Mimicri training): Marijke works as a coach and trainer with specific focus on personal development and effectiveness of introverted professionals.
 She has an academic background in nutrition and health.

 Marijke van Dusseldorp and Geraldine Sinnema developed the training on “Personal efficiency for introverted professionals.”
 Geraldine Sinnema (Een wereld van verschil) works as career coach and trainer for igher educated professionals.
 She studied at Wageningen University.